shadowninja55/templates/README.md

-# flake-templates
+# templates
-my flake templates for development.
+flake templates for development.